tturgul/helena/README.md

 - Reorder lists by dragging tabs horizontally

 **Tasks**
-- Add tasks, mark them complete with a checkbox, and remove them
+- Add a task (title + optional notes) from a dialog, tick it complete, or remove it
 - Reorder tasks by dragging them vertically
 - Each task has a **title** and free-text **notes**, edited in a detail panel beside the list — select a task to edit it, or double-click it to jump